StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 ## Just use UDP

-Because much of the discussion about network latency involves talking about the behavior of transport protocols like TCP, sometimes people conclude that TCP is the problem, and think that using UDP will solve the source buffering problem.
+Because much of the discussion about network latency involves talking about the behavior of transport protocols like TCP and QUIC, sometimes people conclude that TCP is the problem, and think that using UDP will solve the source buffering problem.
 It does no such thing.